 When you’re registering your LLC in Michigan, you’ll need to file for the Articles of Organization.
 So, read on as we provide you with all the steps that you need to successfully start your LLC.

 1 – Acquire Your Articles Of Organization Forms

 The required forms can be easily found online via the website.
-You can easily download the Articles of Organization and mail it in when you’re finished.
+You can easily download the Articles of Organization and mail them in when you’re finished.
 However, you’ll need to complete the step below based on the method that you desire.

 Finding Your Articles Of Organization For Michigan

 You’ll need to click on the following link below in order to access the Articles Of Organization.
-The link will direct you to the Licensing and Regulatory Affairs’ website in the Michigan Department.
+The link will direct you to the Licensing and Regulatory Affairs website in the Michigan Department.
 When you get to the sign-in page, you’ll need to specify that you’re forming a new company.
 After you’ve completed this selection, you’ll need to select the form that applies to your choice.

 When you visit the Licensing and Regulatory Affairs website, you’ll be able to download a PDF version of the Articles of Organization.
-You’ll then need to complete the form and mail it back in to the department in person.
+You’ll then need to complete the form and mail it back to the department in person.
 The Articles of Organization will need to be submitted to the Corporations, Securities and Commercial Licensing Bureau Office.

 2 – Filling Out The Articles Of Organization Form